2014 Academy of Management Annual Conference, Philadelphia

 Search for Meaning

-For many leaders spirituality is “spooky” and “smacks” of religion.
+For many leaders, spirituality is “spooky” and “smacks” of religion.
 Something we were told to avoid, along with politics, in polite conversation.
-Yet the search for meaning and purpose seems to be “hard-wired” into us and our people.
-Note, for our purposes here, religion requires spirituality but spirituality does not require religion.
-There is a growing interest in servant leadership and recent research suggests that it is a desirable and effective approach for all generations.
-But what exactly is spiritual leadership and why should I care?
+Yet, the search for meaning and purpose is “hard-wired” into us.
+Note, for our purposes here, religion requires spirituality, but spirituality does not require religion.
+There is a growing interest in servant leadership, and recent research suggests that it is a desirable and effective approach for all generations.
+But what exactly is spiritual leadership, and why should I care?

 What is Spiritual Leadership?

-According to Fry (2003) spiritual leadership is “the values, attitudes, and behaviors that are necessary to intrinsically motivate one’s self and others so that they have a sense of spiritual survival through calling and membership” (p.
+According to Fry (2003), spiritual leadership is “the values, attitudes, and behaviors that are necessary to intrinsically motivate oneself and others so that they have a sense of spiritual survival through calling and membership” (p.
 694–695).
-In my CEO Study a few years ago the successful leaders of organization transformation demonstrated individual characteristics, behaviors, and activities that are found in transformational, servant, and spiritual leadership approaches (Latham, 2013).
-To test the connection between spiritual leadership and organizational excellence, my colleagues, Louis “Jody” Fry (Texas A&M), Sharon Clinebell and Keiko Krahnke (University of Northern Colorado), and I conducted a quantitative study of Baldrige Award recipient organizations.
+In my CEO Study a few years ago, the successful leaders of organization transformation demonstrated individual characteristics, behaviors, and activities that are found in transformational, servant, and spiritual leadership approaches (Latham, 2013).
+To test the connection between spiritual leadership and organizational excellence, my colleagues Louis “Jody” Fry (Texas A&M), Sharon Clinebell, and Keiko Krahnke (University of Northern Colorado), and I conducted a quantitative study of Baldrige Award recipient organizations.